 - Entrance Counseling and MPN– If you have accepted a Federal Stafford Loan you will be required to complete a Loan Entrance Counseling and a Master Promissory Note.
 Both of these items can be completed at studentaid.gov.
 Please note, it may take 2-3 business days for our office to receive confirmation of Counseling and MPN completion.

 - Disbursement– 10 days prior to your classes starting, we will begin our disbursement process.
 Disbursement is the day the Financial Aid Office requests funds from the Department of Education to pay for your tuition and fees.
 YOU WILL NOT RECEIVE YOUR REFUND ON THIS DATE.
-Refunds are processed by the Student Accounting Office.
-To reach the Cashiers or setup Direct Deposit, please refer to their website Here.
+Refunds are processed by the Student Finance Office.
+To setup Direct Deposit, please refer to their website Here.

 - Satisfactory Academic Progress (SAP)– In order to continue receiving financial aid you have to meet certain SAP standards.
 A certain GPA and completion percentage must be kept in order to remain in a good standing.
 Details for each program can be found Here.

-- Renew your FAFSA Each Year Beginning October 1st– The process starts all over again for the next Financial Aid year, starting again at step 1.
+- Renew your FAFSA Each Year Beginning October 1st– The process starts all over again for the next Financial Aid year, starting again at step one.